 I joined a neuro-rehab start-up called NeuroLutions.
 We’ve submitted for FDA clearance on a Brain Computer Interface robotic upper extremity rehab tool for upper limb rehab in chronic stroke.

 My title is Field Clinical Manager, and I’ve been working on developing strategy for go-to-market and working with our team on User Experience and device development as we get ready for product launch.
+I also am one of the co-creators of the Rehab Tech Summit.

 As Field Clinical Manager, are you still treating patients, or are you solely non-clinical?